nurul3101/docs-1/docs/lib/datastore/fragments/ios/auth-model.md

 ```

 If you attempt to call `DataStore.save` or `DataStore.delete` on a model that is not owned by the user, then the conflict handler will be called.
 See [conflict resolution section](~/lib/datastore/conflict.md) to learn more about how to handle conflicts in the DataStoreConfiguration's `conflict handler`

+## User unauthenticated

+Listen to [Auth events](~/lib/auth/auth-events.md) to reauthenticate the user when session expires or show the authentication flow if the user has signed out.

+If the user is no longer authorized (either by signing out or the session has expired), DataStore operations will still executed, the data will be read from and peristed to the local storage.
+However, save operations will fail and the error handler will be called.
+See [conflict resolution section](~/lib/datastore/conflict.md) to learn more about how to handle errors in the DataStoreConfiguration's `errorhandler`.